pharmaR/pharmaR.github.io/content/white-paper.md

 ---
 title: "A Risk-based Approach for Assessing R package Accuracy within a Validated Infrastructure"
 ---
-# A Risk-based Approach for Assessing R package Accuracy within a Validated Infrastructure

 _**Andy Nicholls**, Statistics Director, Head of Statistical Data Sciences, GSK_